Tensai-Kun13/Rubiks-Guides/beginners-method/05_yellow_cross.md

 First, we gently **opened the front door** of the cube. (*F*)

-Then, we did the **right side’s favorite dance**, the “sexy move,” to shake things up and get the bugs moving.
+Then, we did the **right side’s favorite dance**, the “super move,” to shake things up and get the bugs moving.
 (*R U R' U'*)

 After the dance, we carefully **closed the front door again** so everything stayed neat and tidy. (*F'*)